algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 We used a plugin in bubble to correctly scan a product and redirect it to its page on the application.
 Its done using the barcode scanner plugin.

 The scanner is using the ITM8 naming system of Intermarché.
-It means that this ITM8 number is refered to a barcode in the application.
-In other terms its automatically linked to Intermarché's stock.
+It means that this ITM8 number refers to a barcode in the application.
+In other words, it's automatically linked to Intermarché's stock.

 ## 6. Bubble Limitations

 ### A. Performance and Scalability

 - Slower than code: Apps built on Bubble can be slower than those built with traditional coding, especially under heavy user load or with complex workflows.
-- Limited backend control: You don’t have full access to server infrastructure which can restrict optimization.
+- Limited backend control: You don’t have full access to the server infrastructure, which can restrict optimization.

 ### B. Platform Dependency